Skip to content

 Primary Data Source

-Categorical and programmatic information in the database comes from SAM.gov, a website maintained by the federal General Services Administration.
+Categorical and programmatic information in the database comes primarily from SAM.gov, a website maintained by the federal General Services Administration.
 It is a public website and provides detailed descriptions of federally funded programs.

 Fiscal information in the database comes from USAspending.gov, a website maintained by the Bureau of the Fiscal Service in the U.S. Department of Treasury that serves as the official source for spending data for the U.S. government.
 More specifically, the fiscal data in the database comes specifically from USAspending’s award transactions, which represent individual obligations or deobligations.
 USAspending receives award-level data from multiple source systems.
 Below are the source systems for the award data that underpins the bulk of our analysis.